On the Number of Rainbow Spanning Trees in Edge-Colored Complete Graphs: Proof of Theorem

 Next, for $1 \leq i \leq j \leq \Omega$, let $L_i^j = \{x \mid xr_i$ is a pendant edge in $T_i^j \}$ (so $x$ is a leaf adjacent to $r_i$ in $T_i^j$).
 Define

 Notice that if $x \in L_j$, then for $1 \leq i \leq j$, $xr_i$ is a pendant edge in $T_i^j$ .\\

 We now begin our inductive proof with induction parameter $k$.
-Specifically we will prove that for $1 \leq k \leq \Omega$ there exist $k$ edge-disjoint rainbow spanning trees, $T_1^k, T_2^k, ..., T_k^k$ satisfying $f(k)$, which for convenience we explicitly state in terms of the inductive parameter $k$:
+Specifically we will prove that for $1 \leq k \leq \Omega$ there exist $k$ edge-disjoint rainbow spanning trees, $T_1^k, T_2^k, ..., T_k^k$ satisfying the inductive parameter $f(k)$ (stated below as $f(k-1)$ in the inductive step).\\